 Bearing in mind the discussion immediately above, the possible addressing choices for frames exchanged between the PAEs of EDE-CC PEPs include: (1) use of individual addresses; (2) allocation of a single additional group address; (3) allocation of a block of group addresses for selective use; (4) use of one or more administrator selected group addresses.
-The scoping provided by these would be enhanced by selective filtering in EDE-CCs and (if possible) in other bridges whose configuration can be controlled or influenced by the EDE-CC administrator.
+The scoping provided by these could be enhanced by selective filtering in EDE-CCs and (if possible) in other bridges whose configuration can be controlled or influenced by the EDE-CC administrator.
 Each of these potential choices is discussed below.
 One further possibility can be dismissed at the outset: allocating one of the existing 802.1Q Reserved addresses and convincing sufficient PBN equipment suppliers and service providers not to filter it.

-1. The use of individual addresses would require per CA EDE configuration, prior to EAP authentication.
-It would also not protect against the accidental misplacement of the EDEs resulting in incorrectly scoped CAs.
+- 1. The use of individual addresses would require per CA EDE configuration, prior to EAP authentication.
+It would also not protect against the accidental misplacement of the EDEs11 resulting in incorrectly scoped CAs.
 EAPOL and other frames transmitted by the frames might also traverse unnecessary links, possibly advertising more information about the network or security configuration than strictly necessary, particularly in the period before addressing learning in the bridged network has located the EDEs.
 EAPOL frames could be sent to a PAE from almost anywhere in the bridge network, increasing the potential for a DOS attack or similar mischief.
-Filtering of all individually addressed EAPOL frames by each EDE-CC's edge C-VLAN component would reduce but is not guaranteed to eliminate the potential for incorrect CA scope extension, while undesirably restricting the future use of EAPOL in other scenarios:

-- -it would be possible for a CA to extend from an EDE-CC PEP through a PBN interface, out through another interface to the PBN, across the customer network, back through a further interface into the same or another PBN, and then out through a PBN interface to the paired EDE-CC. - -if a pair of EDE-CCs was configured 'the wrong way round' they might create a CA across the customer network.
+Filtering of all individually addressed EAPOL frames by each EDE-CC's edge C-VLAN component would reduce but is not guaranteed to eliminate the potential for incorrect CA scope extension, while undesirably restricting the future use of EAPOL in other scenarios: - -it would be possible for a CA to extend from an EDE-CC PEP through a PBN interface, out through another interface to the PBN, across the customer network, back through a further interface into the same or another PBN, and then out through a PBN interface to the paired EDE-CC. - -if a pair of EDE-CCs was configured 'the wrong way round' they might create a CA across the customer network.
 If just one of the EDE-CCs was reversed then a variant on the prior scenario is possible. - -it would not be possible to use EAPOL directly to create a MACsec protected connection between, for example, a pair of router ports across the bridged network.
-While using MACsec in this way explicitly violates the security-independent connectivity criteria stated in 802.1AE, it is of current pragmatic interest.
-Although such use is clearly outside the scope of the current EDE
+While using MACsec in this way explicitly violates the security-independent connectivity criteria stated in 802.1AE, it is of current pragmatic interest12.
+Although such use is

-&lt;sup>9See 802.1Q clause 13.41.
+9See 802.1Q clause 13.41.

-&lt;sup>10Each of the attached Customer Bridges would be unaware of the fact that its spanning tree protocol entity would be exchanging BPDUs with at most one of its peers while potentially transmitting and receiving data frames from all of them.
+10Each of the attached Customer Bridges would be unaware of the fact that its spanning tree protocol entity would be exchanging BPDUs with at most one of its peers while potentially transmitting and receiving data frames from all of them.

-&lt;sup>11Even with supposedly automated systems physical systems can be swapped and sent to the wrong location, or their configurations transposed-which amounts to the same thing.
+11Even with supposedly automated systems physical systems can be swapped and sent to the wrong location, or their configurations transposed-which amounts to the same thing.
 I once received a pair of iPhones with their allocated numbers and other identifiers swapped in a way that took a (dedicated and intelligent) service rep an hour to disentangle.
 If they had been shipped to different locations resolution would have been much more difficult.
-Because the performance of current highest performance commercially available MACsec implementations surpasses those for of IPsec.